Can You Really Drive with a Blood Alcohol Level of .4?

 For many drivers, especially moderate or non-drinkers, the blood alcohol concentration (BAC) numbers on warning signs are a bit mysterious.
 What is .08 anyway?
 And how many drinks is that?
-And if you are over the limit by a factor of five, could you still drive?
+And what about those news reports of people driving with BACs as high as .4?
+How can they do that?

 Simply put, alcohol dissolves pretty evenly in one’s blood.
 Very quickly after you take a drink, alcohol enters your bloodstream.
 One bottle of beer will raise one’s BAC to about .02 in under an hour.
-Obviously other factors are involved: your weight, age, sex, and individual tolerance for alcohol.
-But generally speaking, four beers and you’ll eventually hurdle the .08 limit, and which judgment, vision, hearing, and coordination are generally too compromised for safe driving.
+Obviously other factors are involved: your weight, age, sex, and individual metabolism.
+But generally speaking, five or more drinks in about two hours (four or more drinks for adult females) brings the BAC to 0.08% or above, the legal limit for driving in all 50 states, according to the NIAAA.

 How Blood Alcohol Level Affects Driving Ability